sketch-hq/SketchAPI/docs/api/Layer.md

 section: components
 ---

 A Sketch layer.
-This component is not exposed, it is only returned when create a new layer instance from component which extends from `Layer`, e.g., [Group](#group).
-And you can use some instance methods of the returned layer.
+This is the base class for most of the Sketch components and defines methods to manipulate them..

 | Properties | type                    | Description                                                                                     |
 | ---------- | ----------------------- | ----------------------------------------------------------------------------------------------- |